kurisu-na/academic-numbering/docs/terms-of-service.md

 ### Content

-Our Service allows you to edit certain text in your Google Docs document™ ("Document").
+Our Service allows you to edit certain text in your Google Docs™ document ("Document").
 You are responsible for the Document's contents.

 ### Links To Other Web Sites